-- 1. being an active participant in the advising relationship. - 2. meeting all graduation requirements. - 3. maintaining personal records of academic progress and resolving any discrepancies on the official grade reports. - 4. becoming knowledgeable about college regulations, program requirements and procedures. - 5. meeting with his/her advisor as often as necessary to keep the advisor informed about changes in progress, course selection, career goals and registration. - 6. seeking sources of information, which will assist him/ her in making educational/career/life decisions. - 7. contacting the advisor when confronted with major academic problems and for keeping the advisor aware of other problems that may affect his/her academic performance.
+- 1. being an active participant in the advising relationship. - 2. meeting all graduation requirements. - maintaining personal records of academic progress and resolving any discrepancies on the official grade reports. - 4. becoming knowledgeable about college regulations, program requirements and procedures. - 5. meeting with their advisor as often as necessary to keep the advisor informed about changes in progress, course selection, career goals and registration. - 6. seeking sources of information, which will assist him/ her in making educational/career/life decisions. - contacting the advisor when confronted with major academic problems and for keeping the advisor aware of other problems that may affect their academic performance.